honeytrap/honeytrap-docs/docs/home/contribute/create-pull-request.md

 ## Submitting a pull request to the master branch (Current Release)

-If you want your change to be published in the released version Honeytrap docs, create a pull request against the master branch of the Honeytrap documentation repository.
+If you want your change to be published in the released version HoneyTrap docs, create a pull request against the master branch of the HoneyTrap documentation repository.

 1. In your GitHub account, in your new branch, create a pull request